A priori estimates for the free-boundary Euler equations with surface tension in three dimensions: The system in Lagrangian coordinates and the main result

 \end{theorem}

+The rest of the paper is dedicated to proving this statement.
+We would like to point out that the theorem above constitutes the first step toward establishing a complete proof of local existence with the stated regularity.
+In order to obtain such a proof, one should also provide the construction of the solution.
+The main additional difficulty in this regard, which will be addressed in a future work, is to obtain a formulation of the Cauchy invariance that is amenable to perturbations.
+We would like to add that the adaptation of our results to non-flat domains is standard.
+However, we believe that the necessary straightening of the boundary and use of a partition of unity would make the paper more difficult to follow.

-The dependence of $T_*$ and $C_0$ on a higher norm on the boundary $\Ga_1$ comes from the usual problems caused by the moving boundary in free-boundary problems.
-The technical difficulties leading to the necessity of including such higher norm are similar to those in \cite{IgorMihaelaSurfaceTension} (see Section~\ref{section_time_zero} and Remark~\ref{remark_extra_regularity} below).
-However, compared to \cite{IgorMihaelaSurfaceTension}, our initial data belong to lower regularity Sobolev space $H^3$.
+The dependence of $T_*$ and $C_0$ on a higher norm of the normal component of the velocity on the boundary $\Ga_1$ comes from the usual difficulties caused by the moving boundary in free-boundary problems.
+Note that if $v_0\in H^{4.5}$, as in \cite{CoutandShkollerFreeBoundary, SchweizerFreeEuler}, then this condition is automatically satisfied.
+Also, if the initial data is irrotational in a neighborhood of the interface $\Gamma_1$, we have $\Delta v_{03}=0$ there, and the additional condition on the normal component is not necessary; cf.~Section~\ref{section_time_zero} below.